-Editor's note: TBD for enhancements to information elements of CAPIF APIs, e.g., Service KPIs, Required Service APIs, Event information across EESs, etc.

 7.8.2.3 Service KPIs in CAPIF for EAS Service APIs

 In TS 23.558, "Service KPI" IEs are specified to provide information about service characteristics provided by EASs; or required by ACs.
 This is used for discovery or provisioning of EASs which meet the Service KPIs required by ACs.